koacow/predicting-small-business-performance/README.md

 ## Testing and GitHub Workflow

-For this project, the main “tests” are embedded directly in the notebooks.
 Running all cells in code.ipynb and exploratory_data_analysis.ipynb will:

 In code.ipynb:
 - The dataset is compiled from Yelp, BLS, BEA, and Census sources into business_economic_data.csv.